codefordenver/TIL/README.md

-# Gatsby Crash Course
+# Code for Denver TIL

-This is a sample Gatsby website with a Markdown blog.
-It is the project from the Gatsby JS Crash Course on YouTube by Traversy Media
+This is the code for the Code for Denver blog.

 ## Install